gertzMan/Solutions/README.md

 ## ✨ Bonus implementation to the bonus Question ✨

-    I also built a simple HTML and JS app to simulate the question conditions and deployed it.Check it out: here: https://gertzman.github.io/Recursive-Numeric-Sequencer/
+I also built a simple HTML and JS app to simulate the question conditions and deployed it.Check it out: https://gertzman.github.io/Recursive-Numeric-Sequencer/